Combined hormonal contraception: Mechanism of action

-Prevention of ovulation occurs via inhibition of the hypothalamic–pituitary–adrenal axis, through progesterone and estrogen providing negative feedback to the hypothalamus and inhibiting the production of gonadotropin releasing hormone (GnRH).
+Prevention of ovulation occurs via inhibition of the hypothalamic–pituitary–gonadal axis, through progesterone and estrogen providing negative feedback to the hypothalamus and inhibiting the production of gonadotropin releasing hormone (GnRH).
 GnRH typically promotes the release of LH and FSH from the pituitary.
 The presence of estrogen in CHCs results in downstream inhibition of luteinizing hormone (LH) and follicular stimulating hormone (FSH) which typically act at the ovarian level to induce ovulation and promote development of the follicle respectively.
 Progesterone also contributes to the contraceptive effect by making changes to the cervical mucus, endometrium and tubal motility.

 Treatment considerations

 Adverse effects

 Although the risk of venous thromboembolism, arterial thromboembolism, breast cancer and cervical cancer in CHC users is small, all CHCs are associated with higher risks of these compared to no use.
 Given that the vast majority of the studies evaluating these associations have been observational studies, causation between CHC use and these conditions is unable to be determined.
 All CHCs are associated with an increased incidence of venous and arterial thromboembolism.
 However, those containing higher doses of estrogen are associated with an increase in venous and arterial thromboembolism.
 In addition, some formulations of progesterone, including gestodene, desogestrel, cyproterone acetate and drospirenone, in combination with estrogen, have been associated with higher rates of venous thromboembolism compared to formulations containing a type of progesterone called levonorgestrel.

 Other adverse effects include nausea, headaches, breast pain, skin pigmentation, irregular menstrual bleeding, absent periods and irritation from contact lenses.
 Changes in libido and mood, decline of liver function and raised blood pressure may also occur.